My name is Martin Thomson.

 I’m a Distinguished Engineer at Mozilla.
 I work with the many fine people at Mozilla and other companies to build a better Internet.
 My interests are in networking, security, and the web, but I’m a bit of a generalist.

 The IETF has published a number of RFCs with my name on them.
-Active work includes the QUIC transport protocol and the use of TLS for QUIC.
+Active work there includes oblivious HTTP.
+I also maintain somewhat controversial opinions on topics like how we should promote interoperability or the role of intermediaries.

 I’ve worked at Nortel Networks, Andrew/Commscope, Microsoft (Skype), and Mozilla.
 I served on the Internet Architecture Board (IAB) from 2016 to 2020.
 I’ve helped a few IETF working groups complete their work as chair (geojson, captive portals); I am currently chair of the sframe Working Group.

 Likely against all good sense, I write code.
 I am a module owner of NSS, which includes the TLS and cryptography stack used by Firefox.
-I also co-own of neqo, which is the QUIC stack used by Firefox.
+I also wrote a lot of neqo, which is the QUIC stack used by Firefox.
 I maintain tools for managing Internet-Drafts.

 Find more of my work on GitHub.